gphq/homebridge-heatzy-as-switch/README.md

 # homebridge-heatzy-as-switch
 Homebridge plugin for Heatzy devices, considered as switches.
+Support Chinese modes.

 Heatzy uses the 'fil pilote' protocol to control an electric heater, with 4 modes :